 In the second experiment, we observe the packet loss ratio and flow setup delay by changing the number of flows in the network.
-As shown in Figs. 5-6, when we generate 500 new flows simultaneously using iperf3.3 in the network, HiFi can reduce the maximum packet loss ratio of any flows by about 29% and 19% compared with RLJD and Presto, respectively.
-Meanwhile, HiFi only needs 74ms at most to setup a new flow while RLJD needs 154ms and Presto needs 88ms to setup a new flow.
-Thus, the less interaction between data plane and control plane (i.e., less Packet-in messages and less Flow-mod commands/flow entries) of HiFi will make the lower packet loss ratio and lower flow setup delay.
+As shown in Figs. 7 and 8, when we generate 500 new flows simultaneously using iperf3.3 in the network, HiFi can reduce the maximum packet loss ratio of any flows by about 29 and 19 percent compared with RLJD and Presto, respectively.
+Meanwhile, HiFi only needs 74ms at most to setup a new flow while RLJD needs 154 ms and Presto needs 88ms to setup a new flow.
+Thus, the less interaction between data plane and control plane (i.e., less Packet-in messages and less Flow-mod commands/flow entries) of HiFi will make the lower packet loss ratio and lower flow setup delay as shown in Figs. 7 and 8.